renatomaia/coutil/doc/manual.md

 `mode` is a string that defines how `run` executes, as described below:

 - `"loop"` (default): it executes continously resuming every awaiting coroutine that becomes ready to be resumed until there are no more awaiting coroutines.
 - `"step"`: it resumes every ready coroutine once, or waits to resume at least one coroutine that becomes ready.
 - `"ready"`: it resumes only coroutines that are currently ready.

-`run` returns `true` if there are awaiting coroutines, or `false` otherwise.
+Returns `true` if there are remaining awaiting coroutines, or `false` otherwise.

 ### `system.isrunning ()`